What is a SSAS?

 - No capital gains tax due on disposal of investments

-- A tax free lump sum from age 55 on retirement
+- A tax free lump sum on retirement

 There are rules and regulations laid down by HMRC relating to each of the above.
 We have the experience and expertise to guide you through these.